softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 >
 > — James Gosling

-Java quickly gained adoption because of its simplified, yet powerful, object orient model, standard library, and promise of portability.
+Java quickly gained adoption because of its simplified, yet powerful, object oriented model, standard library, and promise of portability.
 As of 2023, Java is used by [30% of programming professionals](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-programming-scripting-and-markup-languages) and is the core language for many of the largest software systems in the world.

 ### Timeline

 - **1991** - Work begins on Java.
 - **1996** - Version 1 released.
 - **2006** - Sun starts [OpenJDK](http://openjdk.java.net/projects/jdk/) under a GPL license.
-OpenJDK become the reference implementation.
+OpenJDK became the reference implementation.
 - **2010** - Oracle acquires Sun and Java
 - **2019** - (JDK8) OracleJDK requires license for production deployment.
 OpenJDK adoption increases.
 - **2021** - Oracle relents and makes it open again with an option for paid support, and requirements for enterprise use.